zeldaret/mm/CONTRIBUTING.md

     - Global variables start with `g` (`gSaveContext`)
     - Static global variables start with `s` (`sSphereInit`)
 - Macros and enum constants are `SCREAMING_SNAKE_CASE` (`DM_RAVINE_STATE_ACTIVE`)
-- Auxiliary structs, enums, and constants are defined in the header file
+- Public structs, enums, and constants should be defined in the header file in the following cases:
+    - The primary `Actor` struct (`DmRavine`)
+    - The actor's `InitVars`, as an `extern` symbol (`Dm_Ravine_InitVars`)
+    - Types used in other public declarations, like `actionFunc` typedefs (`DmRavineActionFunc`)
+    - Macros and enums for accessing & setting actor `params`
+    - The struct/enum/define is needed by other files
 - Trailing commas in array and struct definitions (see `EnJcMatoDamageTable`)
 - Constants converted to whichever looks best in context: hexadecimal, decimal, or float
     - Rotation angles should always be in hexadecimal